reorg/pg_repack/doc/pg_repack.rst

    There is a chance of deadlock when two concurrent pg_repack commands are run on the same table.
 So, try to run the command after some time.

-WARNING: Error creating index: ERROR:  relation "index_xxxxx" already exists
+WARNING: Cannot create index  "schema"."index_xxxxx", already exists
 DETAIL: An invalid index may have been left behind by a previous pg_repack on the table which was interrupted.
 Please use DROP INDEX "schema"."index_xxxxx" to remove this index and try again.